 It’s easy to empty and it’s easy to refill for school the next day.

-Recycle what you don’t want to keep (worksheets, tests, etc.), hang up the art work, and save anything special (writing is my favorite thing to keep!)
+Recycle what you don’t want to keep (worksheets, tests, etc.), hang up the artwork, and save anything special like writing projects.

 20. Sign the forms you get right away and stick them back into their backpacks before you forget.